acanady/Code102/README.md

 Ask students how i make the new respository
 Next **deploy** your website, ask them what the first step is to deploy the website and then go through to deploying the website

+### Command Line Git Setup

+Now that we have the terminal properly setup let's go ahead and create a higheracy of folders

+* Documents
+* Projects
+* Codecrew
+* Code102

+if we go to our github repo we have the code button, we can click on it and then get the link from github

+we can type git clone [paste the link] not the address bar link, that's not gonna help you it may ask for your password, now if we chek, we'll see we have a hello world folder

+[the computer recognized that this is a git repo and lets me know that i'm in the main branch]

+Lets use the **code** command to open our document in vscode.
+Let's use ACP (Add Commit Push) to push our changes to github

+* **git status** this shows what changes we've made.
+We've changed the README.md and github knows nothing of that
+* **git add [the name of the file] **
+* **git status** now it's green, it's ready to be pushed
+* **git commit -m 'Message must be in quotes, added another heading' **
+* **git status** We commited and moved our head ahead by one commit, our local version (git) is further ahead than what's on github
+* **git push origin main** For now push the 'I believe button' on origin main

+I beleive on windwos10 you'll always have to continuously put in your username and password for Github Remember these are public so if you're saying stuff like screw this code or this sucks, people can see that

+Keep it clean but also relevant